 Usually, the answer can be summarised as either:

-- Our product is aimed at technology specialists/developers; or
+- Our product is aimed at technology specialists/developers

 - Our product is aimed at consumers/business customers

-Returning to our previous examples, Loopback and GitHub come under (1), whilst AirBnB comes under (2).
-However, again this can create grey areas that can only be solved by answering one more question:
+Returning to our previous examples, Loopback and GitHub come under (1), whilst Airbnb comes under (2).
+This can again, however, create grey areas that can only be solved by answering one more question:

 Step 3: Does your product involve a technological “secret sauce” that makes it unique?

-By this we mean either the technology itself is proprietary to your startup, or the way it’s being implemented is unique.
-The two possible answers are:
+By this, we mean either the technology itself is proprietary to your startup, or the way it’s being implemented is unique.
+The two possible answers are yes or no.

 This clarifies the GitHub “grey area”.
-The platform is targeting developers, but neither the underlying technology not its implementation is unique or proprietary, so the answer is (2).
-It contrasts with Loopback, which would come under (1).
+The platform is targeting developers, but neither the underlying technology not its implementation is unique or proprietary, so the answer is no. It contrasts with Loopback, which would come under yes.